-Across four studies we show that encounters with rudeness can increase anchoring, but that inducing individuals to take a broader perspective can alleviate this problem.
+Combined, these four studies show that encounters with rudeness can increase anchoring, but that helping individuals avoid immersing themselves in the aversive event can mitigate this problem.

 Research Team: Cooper, B., Giordano, C.R., Erez, A., Foulk, T.A., Reed, H. & Berg, K.